 About the President

-Thomas J. Schwarz has served as the fifth President of Purchase College since 2002.
+Thomas J. Schwarz was named the fifth President of Purchase College in 2003.
 The college of 4,200 students is unique among public institutions as it combines both highly renowned professional and conservatory programs with distinguished liberal arts and sciences programs on a single campus and in one college.
 Purchase College also houses a world-class museum and a major regional performing arts center, just 45 minutes away from New York City.

 Environmental and social responsibility are embedded in the college’s brand, as well as its mission statement.
 In 2007, President Schwarz signed the “American College and University Presidents’ Climate Commitment,” in which he promised that Purchase College will follow a timeline and take certain steps to achieve climate neutrality.
 The renovation of the central campus plaza, new campus buildings and residences, as well as modifications and renovations to existing structures, reflects this commitment.
 As noted in the Princeton Review, Purchase College is now one of the 268 greenest campuses in the United States.

 Under President Schwarz’s leadership, the college has embarked on an ambitious plan to fulfill its commitment to lifelong learning.
-The college looks forward to the opening of its new Center for Film, Media, and Theatre [link to the cmft], which will be the epicenter of interdisciplinary learning and state-of-the-art production for the campus and the community.
-The college also is in the midst of developing a Senior Living Community, which will be integrated into its academic and social culture. http://www.seniorlearningatpurchase.com/#contact-us for more information.
+The college looks forward to the opening of its new Center for Film, Media, and Theatre, which will be the epicenter of interdisciplinary learning and state-of-the-art production for the campus and the community.
+The college also is in the midst of developing a Senior Living Community, which will be integrated into its academic and social culture.

 Before coming to Purchase College, President Schwarz had a distinguished career as a partner at the law firm of Skadden, Arps, Slate, Meagher & Flom, where he was National Practice Leader of the Litigation Department.
 He was also the founding partner of the firm’s Committee on Diversity.